ThirdAILabs/Universe/benchmarks/bolt_benchmarks/README.md

 input_dim = 135909
 max_test_batches = 20
 ```
-* `[params]` - this section provides information about various parameters for training such as the loss function, number of epochs, metrics, learning rate, batch size, etc. Ex:
+* `[params]` - this section provides information about various parameters for training such as the loss function, number of epochs, metrics, learning rate, batch size, etc. Example:
 ```toml
 [params]
 loss_fn = "CategoricalCrossEntropyLoss"